RobKenis/rob-kenis-dot-dev/docs/kubecon-2024/thursday/1-keynote.md

 They started looking at cloud native a couple years ago.
 Their challenge has been finding computing resources.
 They've gone from building in-house solutions to leveraging more open source tooling.
 This has led to less infrastructure maintenance, so they can focus more in scientific computing.

+## Sponsored Keynotes

+Virtual Machines have existed for a long time, and will exist for much longer.
+Kubernetes has been running containers for a while and with [KubeVirt](https://kubevirt.io/), it can run VMs as well.

+What makes this work on Kubernetes?
+ArgoCD for deployments, other operators to keep software up-to-date.
+The beauty of Kubernetes is that you can pick your own components.
+This create flexibility to pick your storage solution, like [Rook](https://rook.io/).